-In your finger prick blood test kits
+In your finger prick blood test kit

 - Keep others from coming into contact with your blood.